-In addition, the equality plans approved and registered in 2022 specifically include measures to ensure compliance with working hours, minimum breaks for workers and occupational disconnection, among other aspects, to respect the right to work-life balance. neant to complete neyS alone.
-At re belieVe in going m together. full of opportunities t everyone to find them.
+In addition, the equality plans approved and registered in 2022 specifically include measures to ensure compliance with working hours, minimum breaks for employees and occupational disconnection, among other aspects, to respect the right to work-life balance. neant to complete neys alone.
+At re believe in going m together. full of opportunities t everyone to find them.
 We lead a new ving society A way devoted to ibility and On.
-A way moved SION for Our pon the Ur antees Work passion.
+A way moved On.
+A way moved Vork.

 Our way, the Gl Way.
 We work fairly, f honestly.
-We are COMMITTED to f routes, so that you can places UNKNOWN to familiar faces and dis our way to the unexplo embrace curios cherish freed Because collaboration possibility connecti afree
+We are COMMITTED to f routes, so that you can places Unknown to familiar faces and dis our way to the unexplay embrace curios cherish freedo Because collaboration possibility connecti passion.

+afree